 To be and remain covered under our warranties you need to retain your original sales invoice as proof of purchase.

-To maintain coverage under the Lifetime Structural Integrity Warranty, you or your installer should inspect the products carefully before installation for any milling, dimension or other visual defects.
-The installer must use reasonable selectivity and hold out or cut off pieces with deficiencies.
-NOTE: If you install any flooring with visible or known defects before following the “Warranty Process” described below, you void this warranty.
+To maintain coverage under the Lifetime Structural Integrity Warranty, you or your installer should inspect the products carefully before installation for any milling, dimension or other visual concerns The installer must use reasonable selectivity and hold out or cut off pieces of concern.
+NOTE: If you install any flooring with visible or known concern before following the “Warranty Process” described below, you void this warranty.
 You and your installer also are responsible for acclimating and installing the floor in an appropriate environment.
 Wood flooring performs optimally when the environment is maintained within 60 to 75% degrees Fahrenheit and 30-50% relative humidity.
 Engineered floors, in particular, can experience structural failures at relative humidity levels that fall below 30%.

 To maintain coverage under the Structural Warranty pertaining to delamination and the Refinishing Warranty, you must: (1) ensure that the flooring is properly installed in accordance with prevailing industry standards; and (2) properly care for your new floor using our easy-to-follow maintenance instructions.
 Because you must show that the flooring was properly installed and maintained to assert a warranty claim, we recommend that you conduct a pre-installation moisture test and keep the results, as well as sales documents confirming your use of our recommended adhesives, and all maintenance records.